Sylvia Plath: Career and marriage

-Beginning in October 1962, Plath experienced a great burst of creativity and composed most of the poems on which her reputation now rests, writing at least 26 of the poems of her second collection Ariel, which would be published posthumously (1965 in the UK, 1966 in the US) during the final months of her life.
+In the final months of her life, beginning in October 1962, Plath experienced a great burst of creativity and composed most of the poems on which her reputation now rests, writing at least 26 of the poems of her second collection Ariel, which would be published posthumously (1965 in the UK, 1966 in the US).
 In December 1962, she returned alone to London with their children and rented, on a five-year lease, a flat at 23 Fitzroy Road—around the corner from her previous flat at Chalcot Square.
 William Butler Yeats once lived in the house, which bears an English Heritage blue plaque for the Irish poet.
 Plath was pleased by this fact and considered it a good omen.

 The winter of 1962–1963 was one of the coldest on record in the UK; the pipes froze, the children—now two years old and nine months—were often sick, and the house had no telephone.
-Her depression returned but she kept on writing poetry, which would be published after her death.
-Her only novel, The Bell Jar, was published in January 1963 under the pen name Victoria Lucas and was met with critical indifference.
+Her depression returned, but she kept on writing poetry, which would be published after her death.
+Her only novel, The Bell Jar, was published in January 1963 under the pen name Victoria Lucas, to protect the identities of the real people the characters were based on and Plath herself in case of poor reception.
+The Bell Jar was met with critical indifference.